-Make sure your real estate landing page is mobile friendly.
+Make sure your real estate landing pages are mobile friendly.
 Keep in mind that almost 64 percent of mobile phone owners use their phones to access the internet.

 Forget the Navigation

 Don’t display navigation links.
-Most people would assume that a landing page should have navigation to the rest of your website, just in case someone was interested.
+Most people would assume that real estate landing pages should have navigation to the rest of your website, just in case someone was interested.
 The reality is that navigation links distract visitors from considering your offer.
 For example, AmeriFirst removed the navigation from their landing page and increased conversion by 30-40 percent!

 Keep Forms Simple

 Make your forms short and sweet.
 You may be tempted to ask enough questions on your landing page to qualify your leads.
 But, that’s not what a landing page is for.
 Create forms to obtain the smallest amount of information necessary, and you’ll encourage people to fill in the form.
 Then, qualify your prospects the good old-fashioned way.